Jodrel History, Family Crest & Coats of Arms

 Early History of the Jodrel family

-Another 117 words (8 lines of text) covering the years 171 and 1716 are included under the topic Early Jodrel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jodrel research.
+Another 60 words (4 lines of text) covering the years 171 and 1716 are included under the topic Early Jodrel History in all our PDF Extended History products and printed products wherever possible.

 Jodrel Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Jodrel has been spelled many different ways, including Jodrell, Jaderell, Jaudrell, Jawdrell, Jodrel and others.